chrwm/OSEMF_Comparison/OSeMOSYS/README.md

 This folder contains the model files of the reference energy system (RES) "S1" and "TX" in OSeMOSYS.

 The **RES "S1"** represents a simplified fictional energy system and is just including one fuel import technology, one energy conversion technology and one demand.
-It is applied to one timestep. \
+It is applied for one timestep. \
 It can be used to understand mathematical operating principles of OSeMOSYS in practice. \
 Due to the RES's simplicity its linear programme is very reduced and easy to read and can be used to test new equations or modifications.